-In December of each year, the presiding judge, or his or her delegee, shall designate judicial assignments for the coming year in accordance with the California Rules of Court, rule 10.603.
-This rule is not intended to limit the ability of the presiding judge, in her or his sound discretion, to make judicial assignments whenever circumstances warrant.
+In December of each year, the presiding judge, or the presiding judge's delegee, shall designate judicial assignments for the coming year in accordance with the California Rules of Court, rule 10.603.
+This rule is not intended to limit the ability of the presiding judge, in their sound discretion, to make judicial assignments whenever circumstances warrant.